 These filling, pillowy potato dumplings are one of Germany’s best loved comfort foods and are wonderfully easy to make.

-The potato dumplings we focus on in this post are especially loved in Bavaria, where they are traditionally plated next to Schweinshaxe or Schweinebraten.
-Known as Kartoffelknödel or Kartoffelklösse they are often prepared with a tasty filling which amplifies their comfort food appeal.
+There are many German potatoe dumpling recipes but the one we focus on in this post is especially loved in Bavaria.
+Known as Kartoffelknödel or Kartoffelklöße they are often prepared with a tasty filling which amplifies their comfort food appeal.
+They are a traditional side dish for Schweinshaxe or Schweinebraten pork roast.

 As far as delicious starchy carbs are concerned these little numbers will satisfy almost any craving.
 While we don’t eat them too often, we always indulge when they make an appearance at our table.
 Kartoffelknödel are also quite easy to make, even when a filling is used.

-- Starch or flour.
-To help the dumplings stay in place a binder such as corn or potato starch or simply flour is needed.
+Starch or flour.
+To help the dumplings stay in place a binder such as corn starch or potato starch or simply flour is needed.

-- Pepper and nutmeg.
-Freshly ground black pepper (to taste) and a pinch of nutmeg (optional, but traditional) to season the dough.
+Pepper and nutmeg.
+Freshly ground black pepper (to taste) and a pinch of ground nutmeg (optional, but a traditional flavor) to season the dough.

-- Parsley or dill.
-To season the dumplings and also the croutons (if making).
+Parsley, chives or dill.
+Traditional herbs to season the dumplings and also the croutons (if making).

 How to Make Potato Dumplings from Scratch